Code-Institute-Submissions/mcdonalds-d3/README.md

 ![alt graph](https://github.com/ignasgri/mcdonalds-d3/blob/master/static/img/GIF.gif)

 ### Hosting ###
 Heroku is used to host this app.
 The requirements.txt contains all the packages required to run the app.
 Procfiles tell Heroku how to run the app.
 The app was deployed to Heroku over git.
 The server used for hosting is mLab MongoDB.
-Click here to check my [dashboard live](https://ignas-dashboard.herokuapp.com/)